eclipse-sumo/sumo/README.md

 You can download SUMO via our [downloads site](https://sumo.dlr.de/docs/Downloads.html).

-As the program is still under development and is extended continuously, we advice you to use the latest sources from our GitHub repository.
-Using a command line client the following command should work:
+As the program is still under development (and is being extended continuously), we advice you to use the latest sources from our GitHub repository.
+Using a command line client, execute the following command:

 ```
 git clone --recursive https://github.com/eclipse-sumo/sumo